colleen547/biodiversity-dashboard/README.md

 ## Deployment

-* Deploy your app to GitHub Pages, and submit the links to your website and your GitHub repo.
+* Deploy the app to GitHub Pages and submit the links to the website and GitHub repo.

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ## Hints

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.
+* Use `console.log` inside of the JavaScript code to see what the data looks like at each step.

 * Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.